YanisPrevost/YanisPrevost/README.md

 I have a strong passion for programming and technology, and I enjoy working on various projects that challenge my skills and creativity.
 I am eager to learn new technologies and contribute to innovative solutions.

 ## 🎓 Education
+- **Baccalauréat Scientifique** - Lycée Pastré Grande Bastide, Marseille France
+  - Specialization in Physics and Chemistry
 - **Epitech Marseille** - Tek-3 (Class of 2028)
 - Project-based learning and practical approach